Updated August 30, 2014 with the latest instructions!

 - Show Faces – this will display the faces of existing fans of your page.
 If someone views this like box on your site and one of their friends has also liked your Facebook page, she will see her friend as one of the faces shown in the box.

-- Stream – this will display a stream of your most recent Facebook page updates.
+- Show Posts (a.k.a.
+Stream) – this will display a stream of your most recent Facebook page posts.

 Once you’re finished making your customizations, click Get Code.